 Learning how to taste wines is a straightforward adventure that will deepen your appreciation for both wines and winemakers.
-Look, smell, taste—starting with your basic senses and expanding from there you will learn how to taste wines like the pros in no time!
+Look, smell, taste—starting with your basic senses and expanding from there you will learn how to taste wines like the pros in no time.
 Keep in mind that you can smell thousands of unique scents, but your taste perception is limited to salty, sweet, sour and bitter.
 It is the combination of smell and taste that allows you to discern flavor.

+Check out the Color and Clarity.
 Pour a glass of wine into a suitable wine glass.
 Then take a good look at the wine.
 Tilt the glass away from you and check out the color of the wine from the rim edges to the middle of the glass (it's helpful to have a white background—either paper, napkin or a white tablecloth).

 Now stick your nose down into the glass and take a deep inhale through your nose.
 What are your second impressions?
 Do you smell oak, berry, flowers, vanilla or citrus?
 A wine's aroma is an excellent indicator of its quality and unique characteristics.
 Swirl the wine and let the aromas mix and mingle, and sniff again.

 Finally, take a taste.
 Start with a small sip and let it roll around your mouth.
 There are three stages of taste: the Attack phase, the Evolution phase, and the Finish.